deepak-mane/mycpp/my-qt/README.md

-Using Q_PROPERTY mechanism to propagate properties and changes between C++ and QML and more. comprehensive look at how your data is transformed when you juggle it between QML and C++.
-Next we do a live demo; a REST API client that downloads data in C++ and feeds the data to Qt Quick for display. registering a type in C++ to be used and instantiated in Qt Quick.
+Using Q_PROPERTY mechanism to propagate properties and changes between C++ and QML and more. comprehensive look at how your data is transformed when you juggle it between QML and C++. a REST API client that downloads data in C++ and feeds the data to Qt Quick for display. registering a type in C++ to be used and instantiated in Qt Quick.
 This will allow you to create your own QML types like Person, Car, Tomato,... learn how to make your own QML Apis more readable and usable by incorporating features like